Bilal2453/luv-docgen/readme.md

 > A line ending character MUST be `\n`.
 >
-> Lines arranging a single chunk MUST NOT be seperated
+> Lines arranging a single chunk MUST NOT be separated
 > by more than one line ending.
 >
-> Different chunks MUST be seperated by two or more line endings.
+> Different chunks MUST be separated by two or more line endings.
 >
 > There MUST exists a trailing `\n` character (line ending) at the end of the string
 > of the annotations (at the end of the meta annotation file).